NNPDF/nnpdf/doc/sphinx/source/vp/complex_runcards.rst

 	  - Specifications plot_fancy

-Now a different `plot_fancy` action will be executed for each of the two mappings of the list "*Specifications*": One will use the NNLO PDF and use the cuts from 191015-mw-001, and the other will plot all points in the dataset.
+Now a different `plot_fancy` action will be executed for each of the two mappings of the list "*Specifications*": one will use the NNLO PDF and use the cuts from 191015-mw-001, and the other will plot all points in the dataset.

 Some keys are appropriately interpreted either as lists of objects or